Day Trip to Orkanger

 Only a short drive, approximately forty minutes from Trondheim, lies the small town of Orkanger.
 Take in the rich history of the region and experience Bergmannnes Haller at Løkken Verk, an old mining community.

 On a sunny day, a beautiful place to stop between Trondheim and Orkanger is Øysand.
 The long sandy beach with the built-up recreation area is a fantastic spot to post up on the beach, picnic, play and enjoy the sunset.
 On windy days, kiters and windsurfers dominate the area.
 By the river mouth you find Øysand Naturhus observation deck, a popular vantage point for bird watching.

 To eat lunch based on local ingredients at the Restaurant Ministeren at Bårdshaug Manor is a must.
-In recent years, the area has become internationally noted through a high focus on local produce and houses the two well-known farms Fannremsgården and Schjølberg Søndre, where Michelin restaurant Credo derives most of its ingredients.
+In recent years, the area has become internationally noted through a high focus on local produce and houses the well-known farm Schjølberg Søndre, where Michelin restaurant Credo derives most of its ingredients.
 The Tastes of Orkland is a well known concept.

 Especially exciting for the little ones is the manor park’s apiary, with its regular little guests every summer.
 The beehive, which is marked “Bårdshaug Manor – Bigård” is for loan from Fosslykkja Bigård on Fannrem.
 Real manor honey!
 Don’t forget to ask for the opportunity to experience the old part of the hotel.

 Bårdshaug is largely preserved as in the Thams’ time, with a mix of international architecture and national romantic tradition, in styles from the Northern to the Louis-seize style.
 The decor and decoration of every part of the world tells a lot about the man who lived there.